 What’s it like to play with musicians 50 years older?

 “They’re like my grandfather,” Linde told us.
 “I have such respect for them.
 I can deal with the curmudgeonly attitude sometimes.
 Lee Konitz doesn’t need another horn on stage, but there are rare moments when I get to stand there and improvise with him.
 It’s not a renewable resource.”

 Freddie Redd returns the compliment.
 “Brad Linde is a very astute guy, a fine soloist actually,” and adds that he’s looking forward to Friday’s performance.

-James D. Dilts, longtime Baltimore architecture critic and historian, is also a former Downbeat correspondent and a reporter for The Baltimore Sun.
+James D. Dilts, a longtime Baltimore architecture critic and historian, is also a former Downbeat correspondent and a reporter for The Sun.